-The Managing Authority for the Rural Development and Agriculture Fund (EAFRD), the Managing Authority for the European Maritime Fisheries Fund (EMFF), the Responsible Authority for the Asylum, Migration and Integration Fund / Internal Security Fund, National Focal Point for the EEA and the Norwegian Financial Mechanisms; the National Co-ordinator of the Swiss-Maltese Cooperation Programme; the National Focal Point for the European Territorial Cooperation Programmes (ETC); the National Contact Point for the European Globalisation Fund (EGF) and the European Solidarity Fund and the National Authority for the ERASMUS+ Programme is committed to maintain high legal, ethical and moral standards, to adhere to the principles of integrity, objectivity and honesty and wishes to be seen as opposed to fraud and corruption in the way that it conducts its business.
-All members of staff are expected to share this commitment in line with the Division's Value Set which demonstrates amongst other values the importance of integrity and accountability.
+The Responsible Authority (RA) for the Asylum, Migration and Integration Fund / Internal Security Fund is committed to maintain high legal, ethical and moral standards, to adhere to the principles of integrity, objectivity and honesty and wishes to be seen as opposed to fraud and corruption in the way that it conducts its business.
+All members of staff are expected to share this commitment in line with the Funds and Programmes Division's Value Set which demonstrates amongst other values the importance of integrity and accountability.